NapierDevSoc/NapierDevSoc.github.io/join/index.md

 ## Benefits
 In addition to the network of like-minded individuals that the NDS community provides, a number of benefits are attributed to being registered members of the society.

-These include but may not be limited to:
+These include but are not be limited to:

-- Priority entrance to any ticketed events hosted by NDS
+- Priority and/or discounted entrance to any NDS organised, ticketed events
-- Discounted fees to any ticket events hosted by NDS
+- Access to our Slack communication platform and private Facebook group
-- TBA
+- Weekly social meet-ups and and fortnightly tech-talks and presentations

 ## Fee
 An annual fee is required to join the NDS, with the price set according to the category of membership that is attained.